elishamutang/tic-tac-toe/README.md

 Objectives:

 1. Create working game in console (technically almost done)
-2. Set up reset method to reset round when a winner is found.
+2. Set up reset method to reset round when a winner is found. (done)
-3. Create function to render the game on the webpage
+3. Create function to render the game on the webpage (next)

 To keep in mind: